KDAB1175/ml_basics/README.md

 # ml_basics
-These are early projects created in python with tensorflow library.
-Some of them are Google codelabs, some of them my own experiments.
+These are early projects of mine created in python with tensorflow library.
+Some of them are Google codelabs, some of them are my own experiments.